Chesterfield, Indiana

-Chesterfield is a town in the U.S. state of Indiana which lies in Union Township, Madison County and Salem Township, Delaware County.
+Chesterfield is a town in the U.S. state of Indiana which lies in Union Township, Madison County, and Salem Township, Delaware County.
 The population was 2,490 at the 2020 census.
-It is part of the Anderson, Indiana Metropolitan Statistical Area.
+It is part of the Indianapolis–Carmel–Anderson metropolitan statistical area.

 History

-Chesterfield was originally named West Union, and in 1830 changed to Chesterfield.
+Chesterfield, originally "West Union", was platted by Amasa Makepeace in 1830.
 It was renamed Chesterfield in 1834.

+On March 11, 1858, Chesterfield was officially incorporated as a town.

 The Chesterfield Spiritualist Camp District and George Makepeace House are listed in the National Register of Historic Places.